ibm-cloud-docs/mqcloud/gettingStarted.md

 The MQ on Cloud service comes with a Guided Tour, which provides step by step guidance through the following steps:
  - creating a queue manager
- - registering a demo application to put and get messages on a queue
+ - registering an application to put and get messages on a queue
  - administering a queue manager

 Before you can create the queue manager, you need to create a service instance, which is described in the next section 'Launching IBM MQ on Cloud'